 In all cases, you are likely to find people, though not perfect, who are deeply committed to honesty, fairness, and other fundamental moral principles.
 Integrity is essential in leadership.

 Gregg Vanourek is an award-winning author who trains, teaches, and speaks on leadership and personal development.
 He runs Gregg Vanourek LLC, a training venture focused on helping you lead yourself, lead others, and lead change.
 Gregg is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards) and LIFE Entrepreneurs (a manifesto for integrating our life and work with purpose and passion).
-To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.
+Check out Gregg’s manifesto on Leadership Derailers (and how to avoid them).